 - "PCI DSS" means the Payment Card Industry Data Security Standards.

 - "Processor" means Merchant eSolutions, Inc.

-- "Processing Fees" means the fees and charges set forth on the fee schedule that is a part of the Application and this Merchant Agreement.
-"Processor" means Merchant eSolutions, Inc.
+- "Processing Fees" means the fees and charges set forth on the fee schedule that is a part of the Application and this Merchant Agreement, as modified by Processor from time to time.

 - "Renewal Term" will have the meaning set forth in Section 13.1 of the Merchant Agreement.

 - "Reserve Account" means an amount of funds designated by Processor or Bank in its sole discretion that must be maintained by Bank and funded by Merchant in order to protect Processor's and Bank's risks related

 to Transactions and the services provided pursuant to this Merchant Agreement.

 - "Retrieval Request" means a request for information by a Cardholder or Card Network relating to a claim or complaint concerning a Transaction.